|

 I have to love myself?

-Maybe it helps to understand: what I do
+helps to understand: what I do

 love in another?
-In my personal case
+In my personal

-loving appreciation always develops when
+case loving appreciation always

-I see an
+develops when I see an ideal in

-Strength, refinement, harmony etc. stand
+refinement, harmony etc. stand

-for external and internal qualities.
+for external and internal

+qualities.
 Yet, isnt that one of

-Darwinistish programs in my mind that
+those Darwinistish programs in

-makes sure that I only attracted to
+my mind that makes sure that I

-those with the highest rating survival
+highest rating survival

 attributes.
-It
+It probably is.

-So what about unconditional love or
+about unconditional love or

 loving ugly people?
-Ugly people may have
+Ugly people

-beautiful minds, or great hearts.
-Loving
+great hearts.
+Loving them

 because of these opulences would